 The Staff Code of Conduct gives comprehensive, clear guidance on the expected behaviour of all adults in the school.
 Staff should always maintain appropriate professional boundaries, avoid behaviour which could be misinterpreted by pupils or others and report any conduct by an adult which raises concern.
 Failure to follow the Staff Code of Conduct is likely to result in disciplinary action being taken.
+The Staff Code of Conduct can be found on the school's website in the section on Policies.

-23. Whistleblowing (see also the school's Whistleblowing Policy)
+23. Whistleblowing (see also the school's Whistleblowing Policy available on the school's website)

 It is recognised that pupils cannot be expected to raise concerns in an environment where staff fail to do so.
 All staff should be aware of their duty to raise concerns, which may include the attitude or actions of colleagues.
-All members of the school community have a duty to protect children and should they have concerns must make these concerns known to the Head.
+All members of the school community have a duty to protect children and should they have concerns they must make these concerns known to the Head.